jarviscanada/jarvis_data_eng_RaymondVan/linux_sql/README.md

 - Handle hardware updates
 	- As it stands, our monitoring agent does not update our database if the hardware of our machine changes, it would be nice to track these changes via a new table
 - More automation
-	- Right now, we are manually creating a host_agent database, running multiple files, and setting up a cron jab, would be nice to encapsulate everything into a single script
+	- Right now, we are manually creating a host_agent database, running multiple files, and setting up a cron job, ideally, we encapsulate everything into a single script